Sunshine's Secondary ESL Studio

 Over weeks and months, I’ve watched reluctant students go from whispering a few words to carrying on full conversations with peers.
 Consistent routines lower the pressure and make speaking feel normal instead of intimidating.

-If you want additional ideas for helping students become more comfortable speaking, you might also find these ESL speaking confidence activities helpful.
+If you want additional ideas for helping students become more comfortable speaking, you might also find these ESL Speaking Confidence Activities helpful.

 Final Thoughts